Yellow 6693 metres, CR74.0/132

 The course is divided in two by a deep spruit that originates in the city centre, and forms a useful hazard on several holes.
 However, the three bridges that cross it are often under water during the rainy season, and there are plans to build a new bridge to avoid the problem.

 Bloemfontein and Schoeman Park are the city’s only 18-holers, and being neighbours there has long been talk of a merger.
+However, that is most unlikely, as BGC is on municipal land and Schoeman Park on Transnet property.

 62, Callum Mowat in 2015 Sun Windmill Challenge